 Employment Skills Development includes transportation as an integral component of the service, for example, transportation to a volunteer or training activity.
-Add limitations...
-Employment Skills Development may be provided in facilities licensed under PA Code 2390, as well as a variety of unlicensed community-based settings outside of the participant's home.
+Employment Skills Development may be provided in facilities licensed under Pa.
+Code Chapter 2390, but only after the participant has been referred to OVR and the following is documented: the Community HealthChoices Agreement Effective January 1,2017 participant was either determined ineligible by OVR or their OVR case is closed and the provision of Employment Skills Development services has already been attempted in a competitive integrated employment setting or an unlicensed community-based setting outside the participant's home.

 Participants receiving Employment Skills Development services must have measureable employment-related goals in their service plan.

 Services must be delivered in a manner that supports the participant's communication needs including, but not limited to, age appropriate communication, translation services for participants that are of limited-English proficiency or who have other communication needs requiring translation, assistance with the provider's understanding and use of communication devices used by the participant.